Skip to content

 Progress callbacks

-Use on_progress to track pagination progress for logging, progress bars, or debugging:
+Use on_progress to track pagination progress for logging, progress bars, or debugging.

 from affinity import Affinity, PaginationProgress